raspberrypilearning/active-assistant/en/step_6.md

 --- task ---

-You can also allow the user to make some choices about the functionality of the assistent.
+You can also allow the user to make some choices about the functionality of the assistant.

 [[[microbit-making-choices]]]